context-clj/system/README.md

 Statefull modules can declare `defstop/defstart` functions.
 But module is not forced to be stateful.

+System does:

+* manages modules state with system/get-system-state and set-system-state
+* manages configuration by validating params with manifest
+* provides population params from cli and env variables
+* allow dynamic change of configuration params - if it's allowed
+* provides pluggable configuration storage
+* provides uniform logging with system/info system/error

 Basic module may look like:

 ```clj